thangckt/thangckt.github.io/docs/cluster/compiling/1_LAMMPS.md

 !!! note

     - To void libs hidden by conda-lib, set absolute path for dynamic libs (*.so).
 See compile LLVM for more information
-    - if error ralate to conda, just unistall libgcc and install python again `conda install -c conda-forge python=3.7`
+    - if the error ralates to conda, just unistall libgcc and install python again `conda install -c conda-forge python=3.7`
-    - if error relate to `openmpi/mca_pmix_pmix3x.so: undefined symbol:' --> delete isntall folder and reinstall
+    - if the error relates to `openmpi/mca_pmix_pmix3x.so: undefined symbol:' --> delete isntall folder and reinstall

 ```shell
 cd /home1/p001cao/local/wSourceCode/lammps_dev